Saas-Starter-Kit/ssk_docs/docs/Intro/Project Structure.md

 Screens and components for this project fall into 5 categories:

-<strong>App:</strong> Contains screens and components related to the actual admin application that is meant to be used by an end user.
+App: Contains screens and components related to the actual admin application that is meant to be used by an end user.

-<strong>Auth:</strong> Contains screens and components related to authentication.
+Auth: Contains screens and components related to authentication.

-<strong>User:</strong> Contains screens and components related to the end user, such as account settings.
+User: Contains screens and components related to the end user, such as account settings.

-<strong>Marketing:</strong> Contains screens and components of the public marketing pages.
+Marketing: Contains screens and components of the public marketing pages.

-<strong>Purchase:</strong> Contains screens and components related to making purchases.
+Purchase: Contains screens and components related to making purchases.

 ## Components organization